 How we use Volunteer Time Off to nurture communities

 Volunteerism is healthy for people.
 And we do mean healthy.
-Studies have shown that volunteering can help you live longer and is good for your health.
+Studies have shown that volunteering and volunteer time off can help you live longer and is good for your health.
 This means employees who volunteer are happier and healthier.
 Happy employees lead to better work performance and, overall, a better work environment.
 But like anything that’s good for you - how do you get people to actually do it?

 Well, a few years ago we decided to bolster our collective company volunteer efforts by adding paid Volunteer Time Off (VTO) to our list of benefits.
 These are actual workday hours that can be used to volunteer with any nonprofit of the employee's choosing.
 We wanted to offer a way for our employees to nurture their communities, and affirm our B Corp commitment to use business as a force for good.